nhsconnect/FHIR-CDS/pages/explore/api_post_service_definition.md

 ## POST ServiceDefinition ##

-The `$evaluate.ServiceDefinition` operation is performed by an HTTP POST command as shown:
+The `ServiceDefinition.$evaluate` operation is performed by an HTTP POST command as shown:

 <div markdown="span" class="alert alert-success" role="alert">
 POST [base]/ServiceDefinition/[id]/$evaluate</div>

 ## Parameters ##
-The `$evaluate.ServiceDefinition` operation has a number of parameters and the EMS will select appropriate IN parameters to include in the operation.
+The `ServiceDefinition.$evaluate` operation has a number of parameters and the EMS will select appropriate IN parameters to include in the operation.
 The CDSS will return a `GuidanceResponse` resource as the OUT parameter of the operation.

 ### IN Parameters ###